 It’s noteworthy here that there is a significant operational dependence on clinical research organizations for all drug development projects today.
-Moreover, from industry sector point of view as well, these two CROs contribute a significant chunk to a steadily growing international clinical research market.
+Moreover, from the industry sector point of view as well, these two CROs contribute a significant chunk to a steadily growing international clinical research market.

 In 2015, the international clinical research market was valued at approximately $54 billion.
 By 2016, that figure was $63 billion, and it is expected to grow to $72 billion by 2020.
 Accordingly, interest in these happenings is understandable.